 HAVE A TEA PARTY

-Who says you must be under the age of 10 to enjoy a tea party?
+Who says you need to be a kid to enjoy a tea party?
 Dress up and gather your closest friends for a sweet outing at SpecialTea House in Greenport.
 The tearoom is cozy and the décor is exactly what you’d hope it would be.
 For $35 per person, you’ll enjoy classic high tea with homemade scones, finger sandwiches, dainty desserts, and of course, a pot of delicious tea.
 Or opt for a simpler version for $25 per person.
 Vegan and gluten free options are available with advance notice.
 Afternoon tea is served 11 a.m. – 5 p.m.
 Thursday through Sunday and reservations can be made by calling 631-477-2265.

 CELEBRATE THE SEASON WITH WINTERFEST